 Selecting the Date

+In Ireland the last day of the old year is thought specially lucky for weddings.
+Childermas Day or Holy Innocents is, on the contrary, a very unlucky one.
 An old superstition holds that May is an unlucky wedding month, because of its association with the Virgin Mary, yet it is one of the most popular months for weddings, both in America and Ireland.

 A sunny day is lucky, and a rainy one, unlucky.
 Christmas & New Year's Eve are lucky times to get married.